HOME > EXHIBITION> Natural History Hall

 You can also experience virtual reality and specimen making at the Discovery Zone and Natural history laboratory.

 9:30 am to 5:50 pm

 |10:30||The history and the evolution of life on the Korean Peninsula|

 |15:30||The history and the evolution of life on the Korean Peninsula|

 |16:30||The biodiversity of the Korean Peninsula|

-Evidence of the birth of the solar system The solar system began about 4.6 billion years ago in a cloud of gas and dust.
-Part of the cloud collapsed and was compressed by gravity to form a flat spinning disc of dust and gas.
+Evidence of the birth of the solar system The solar system began about 4.6 billion years ago as a cloud of gas and dust.
+Part of the cloud collapsed and compressed by gravity to form a flat spinning disc of dust and gas.
 Material gathered in the disc's center and a nuclear fusion began to form our Sun.
 The remaining material clumped together into bigger pieces to become planets including the Earth, asteroids and comets.
 Heavy elements sank to the center to form a core of the Earth and lighter elements created the crust.